Information for leaders

 - I have a process for gaining consent from parents/carers for young people to return.

-Meeting in different locations - You may find some of your activities will be in a different location to the one you use normally, so make sure you think about where to meet and how to get there.
+Meeting in different locations - Some of your activities may be in a different location to the one you use normally, so think about where to meet and how to get there.

 Hear from leaders about their experiences of getting back together with their Section.

 By the end of the Programme step, you should’ve completed the following:

 - I understand that the specifics of my programme don’t need to be approved through the restart process, but have considered what this will look like and involved young people in its development.

 - I've considered how we’ll get people to activities if they’re not in our normal meeting place or locality.

 - I've read specific programme guidance for the activities I plan to run and explored the socially distanced programme ideas on the programme planning tool.